Vmkin23/Previous-School-Work/README.md

 Previous Work Done for School

-This is a final project from old R coursework, mostly showcasing my learned skills of displaying data.
+This is previous classwork with R. It is my favorite language to use so far.